Evektor SportStar: Design

 The SportStar is a two-seat light sport aircraft, intended for recreational flying, touring, basic flight training, and towing roles.
 It possesses a relatively low-mounted wing along with a bubble canopy, which provides high level of exterior visibility, a particularly desirable attribute for a trainer aircraft.
 The SportStar is capable of towing sailplanes up to 1544 lbs (700 kg) gross weight, as well as towing banners of up to 1479 sq ft (140 m2).
 It can also be configured as an amphibian when outfitted with suitable floats.
-For the safety of its occupants, the SportStar can be furnished with a rocket-boosted recovery parachute, which fires upwards and sideways through an aperture in the forward engine panel; this system, which is an option, is manually triggered by the pilot via a handle in the cockpit.
+For the safety of its occupants, the SportStar can be fitted with an optional rocket-boosted recovery parachute, which fires upwards and sideways through an aperture in the forward engine panel; this system is manually triggered by the pilot via a handle in the cockpit.

-The SportStar is powered by a single Rotax 912ULS air-cooled piston engine, which typically drives a three-bladed VZLU V230C variable-pitch propeller, although alternative propeller designs of both fixed and variable pitches can also be fitted.
+The aircraft is powered by a single Rotax 912ULS air-cooled piston engine, which typically drives a three-bladed VZLU V230C variable-pitch propeller, although alternative fixed- or variable-pitch propellers can be fitted.
 This engine can be operated using automotive-standard unleaded petrol; avgas and mogas can also be used for limited periods if required.
 A push/pull throttle lever is the primary engine control, this being centrally mounted in the base of the instrument panel; it incorporates an uncommon twist function to make fine adjustments to the engine's rpm without moving the lever.
-A centrally-located propeller lever mounted on the cockpit floor is used to adjust the pitch of the propeller.
-Electrical power is provided by an engine-driven generator that charges a single 12V battery.
+A centrally located propeller lever mounted on the cockpit floor is used to adjust the pitch of the propeller.
+Electrical power is provided by the engine's integrated generator that charges a single 12V battery.

-The SportStar comprises a mostly-metal construction, being primarily composed of anodized, corrosion-proofed aluminum; a limited number of composite materials have also been used in areas such as panels.
+The SportStar is of mostly-metal construction, being primarily made of anodized, corrosion-proofed aluminum; a limited amount of composite materials are used in areas such as panels.
 As a consequence of the high use of conventional aluminium, the airframe is relatively easy to repair as well as affordable to construct.
-The airframe uses a pop-riveted and bonded construction, which the company claims will improve fatigue characteristics and result in a longer service life.
-The company has also claimed that this construction technique results in better crashworthiness qualities, as well as the elimination of rivet zippering during an accident, and results in quieter noise levels in-flight due to the elimination of oil-canning and flexing tendencies.
+The airframe uses a pop-riveted and bonded construction, which the company claims will improve fatigue characteristics and provide a longer service life than other methods.
+The company has also said that this construction technique results in better crashworthiness qualities, prevents rivet zippering during an accident, and is quieter in flight due to the elimination of oil-canning and flexing tendencies.